 A Facebook fan page for Tesla CEO Elon Musk with 153,000 followers had been verified as the official page representing the Tesla Technoking — in violation of Facebook’s own rules — but now the page has become inaccessible.

-According to The Verge, it is unclear if Facebook took it down or the owners chose to make it unavailable.
+According to The Verge, it is unclear if Facebook took it down or if the owners chose to make it unavailable.

 Musk owns a Tesla Roadster car 0001 (the first one off the production line) from Tesla Motors, a company in which he is an early investor.
 The Roadster is a battery-electric sports car with a 220-mile range.